gamendoza26/acapella-detector/README.md

 - Solo project credit

 ## Project Motivation
-A cappella performance is common in collegiate music communities (including mine), and distinguishing pure vocal tracks from instrument-supported recordings is not always obvious.
+A cappella performance is common in collegiate music communities (including mine, The Pitchforks), and distinguishing pure vocal tracks from instrument-supported recordings is not always obvious.
 This project explores whether frequency-based audio features alone can identify a cappella music without deep learning.
+This classifier can support automated music cataloging, rehearsal preparation, and digital archiving for collegiate performance groups.

 ## Individual Contributions
 This project was completed individually.
 All data collection, feature engineering, model training, evaluation, and documentation were done by me.